ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/index.md

 ## Related Explorations

-Nova awards for Venturers and Sea Scouts require a STEM exploration.
-If you are already going to embark on one of the explorations, it would be an ideal time to also earn a Nova award.
+Nova awards for Venturers and Sea Scouts require a [STEM exploration](../venturing-and-sea-scouts-explorations/).
+If your activities already align with one of these topics, it would be an ideal time to also earn a Nova award.

 <div class="Cc(2) Cc(1)--l">